krlmlr/git-subbranch/index.md

 ## The problem

 The `gh-pages` branch in GitHub is special -- its contents are interpreted as a Jekyll or HTML website and provided on http://username.github.io/projectname.
-The code, on the other hand, is supposed to be located in another branch, e.g., `master`, with possible further feature/hotfix/... branches.
+The source files, on the other hand, are supposed to be located in another branch, e.g., `master`, with possible further feature/hotfix/... branches.
 If the contents of the `gh-pages` branch depend on the contents of the "main" branches, there are several obvious options for organizing this:

 1. Switching between branches: One checkout, current branch is chosen via `git checkout`.
 2. Side by side: Two checkouts, but with different checked-out branches. (@chrisjacob [discusses](https://gist.github.com/chrisjacob/833223) a setup using a "grand-parent" directory.)
 3. Contents of the `gh-pages` branch are contained redundantly in a subdirectory.
 (Uses `git subtree`, described [here](https://gist.github.com/cobyism/4730490), [here](http://gsferreira.com/archive/2014/06/update-github-pages-using-a-project-subfolder/), [here](http://lukecod.es/2014/08/15/deploy-a-static-subdirectory-to-github-pages/), [here](http://happygiraffe.net/blog/2009/07/04/publishing-a-subdirectory-to-github-pages/), and [my favorite approach until now](https://github.com/johnmyleswhite/ProjectTemplate/blob/9374ccc80066f48c925a8e67f159b6602da7c3e8/Makefile#L9)).

+None of them are really satisfactory.
 Perhaps this can be done better.

 ## Proposition